 Tofu became common in the western world during the rise of the hippie era of the 1960s when an interest in healthy eating caused many people to turn towards the dietary habits of the seemingly healthier Asian populations across the Pacific.

-The kind of soybean used for tofu isn't like edamame, the green snack-able soybean that's so popular with foodies.
+The kind of soybean used isn't like edamame, the green snack-able soybean that's so popular with foodies.
 Rather, tofu soybeans are small, yellow and completely dried when used.

 The first step in making tofu is to soak the soybeans until they are fully hydrated and double in size (usually 12 hours).